mattfox/debian-server-template-configure/README.md

 ## Usage

 * Clone debian-server-template.
-Ensure you get new MAC addresses.
+Ensure you reinitialize MAC addresses.
 * Start the new guest.
 Log in as root.
 * Select a free IP address from the range 192.168.56.{50..254}
 * Run these commands: